Linaro/website/_hub/anything-as-a-service.md

 ---
 title: Anything as a Service (XaaS)
-description: Anything as a Service describes cloud-based services being delivered over remote access.
+description: Anything as a Service is the delivery of a vast array of cloud-based services over remote access.
+Products, tools and technologies are delivered as services using a flexible consumption model.
 ---

 ## Anything as a Service (XaaS)